We are young women born in our native countries, inspired from the arts passed on from our ancestors through craftsmanship.

 Vicky walked into store’s in London to be stunned by a whole line of Kenyan inspired collections and baskets full of excitement.
 She asked the shop assistants if they knew where the products were from, she was met with blank stares and uncomfortable giggles.
 They did praise that the bags were the best selling product.

 Beautifully combining simple European shapes with Kenya colours, intricate weaving, except using machine manufactured with leather snd absent of the spiritual meaning.

 Vicky remembered these pieces as art, the sensations from haunting magical memories as a little girl going to see tribal Kikuyu and Maasai women and girls who spent hours crafting these, for their livelihood.
 Often the only skill they have to empower themselves, passed on from ancestors.

-These Indigenous women just need connect with our trends and translate their knowledge.
-While women in the west, fight for gender equality and justice, these women have no voice for some of the most horrific abuse with their only chance of escaping is their small business’ making these bags.
-Getting fashion to collaborate with them, their voices are heard, fashion inherits real solutions and their stories start to connect society.
+Indigenous communities need to connect with our trends and translate their knowledge.
+While women in the west, fight for gender, equality and justice, these women have no voice for some of the most horrific abuse with their only chance of escaping is their small businesses.